 Classic and quixotic Zisha teapots, a favorite of collectors, include Chao Daheng's Yixing Zisha pot with a monk's cap cover.
 It carries the Shao Daheng mark on the base.
 The opening bid for Lot 218 is \$600.
 A Jiang Rong yellow glazed melon form Zisha teapot has a cicada knop, green glazed spout and a handle that culminates in a low relief leave.
 It is Lot 220.
-Lot 221 is the mirror image in green glaze with brown decorations.
+Lot 221 is the mirror image in a green glaze with brown decorations.
 Both are signed and start at \$800.
+Not to be overlooked is the collection of fine jade jewelry that opens the sale.